aksommerville/apothecary/README.md

 - Orthgraphic racing, think Micro Machines.
 - Pick up from the apothecary, then they tell you where to deliver it.
-- Pick up and delivery both give you some boost time, a decreasing amount each time.
+- ~Pick up and delivery both give you some boost time, a decreasing amount each time.~
-- Play until you run out of time.
+- ~Play until you run out of time.~
+- Make seven deliveries, always the same seven but order randomized, and play for time.

 ## TODO